 Auschwitz Birkenau and Salt Mine One Day Private Tour

-There is a possibility to combine Auschwitz-Birkenau Concentration Camp and Wieliczka Salt Mine Tour in one day tour
+It's possible to visit Auschwitz-Birkenau Concentration Camp and Wieliczka Salt Mine in one day tour.

-Wieliczka Salt Mine is just about 14 km from centre of Krakow.
+Wieliczka Salt Mine is just about 14 km from the centre of Krakow.
 That’s the oldest Salt Mine in Europe still in use from the Middle Ages.
-In 1978 it was entered on the UNESCO's first World Cultural and Natural Heritage List.
+In 1978 it was entered on UNESCO's first World Cultural and Natural Heritage List.
 Visitors exploring the mine walk down 360 steps into the mine.
 The tourist route is a system of mine excavations from 64 to 135 meters below ground level.
-The groups of tourists follow the about 2 km route passing the chambers, corridors, chapels and underground lakes.
+Groups of visitors follow about 2 km route passing the chambers, corridors, chapels and underground lakes.

 Door-to-Door service Pick Up/Drop Off at your hotel or airport.